EthanScully/docker-swarm-macvlans/README.md

-Solution to static macvlan IPs in Docker swarm
+Solution to use static macvlan IPs in Docker swarm

 I have not tested this in a multi node swarp yet, so don't expect it to work perfectly